 Abraham Advises Chinese Lawmakers on Tort Law Changes

-In their revisions of tort law, Chinese lawmakers are showing a willingness to codify greater protection for freedom of expression, according to Robert E. Scott Distinguished Professor Kenneth Abraham.
-Abraham met with legislative staff and their academic advisors in Beijing recently for a two-day workshop on issues related to defamation of character and invasion of privacy.
+Chinese lawmakers are showing a willingness to codify greater protection for freedom of expression in their revisions of tort law, according to Virginia law professor Kenneth Abraham, who met with legislative staff and their academic advisors in Beijing recently for a two-day workshop on issues related to defamation of character and invasion of privacy.

 "We're working on reconciling the interest in protecting personal reputation with the right of free expression by the media," Abraham said.
 "We weren't sure in advance how open the discussion would be.
 But it was very open and they are willing to consider giving the press breathing space, even if it's not as much as the press has here."